Research Study: Rapid Testing for COVID-19

 Eligible participants will be asked to register online – this will take about 15 minutes because there is an initial research survey to complete.
 Total time at the clinic is around 20-30 minutes.

 Please arrive a few minutes early.
-Bring your UBCcard for student and staff identification purposes and your Provincial Health Insurance Number (PHN).
+Bring your UBCcard for student, staff, and faculty identification purposes and your Provincial Health Insurance Number (PHN).
 If you are an international student and don’t have a PHN, please bring information pertaining to your existing insurance plan if possible.

 If you need eyeglasses please bring them to the appointment to read instructions and complete surveys.